sintefenergy/shop-documentation/README.md

 To include additional description, examples and references, please follow this guideline.

 ### Additional object description
-Additional object description can be added by adding markdown files in the `book/doc` folder.
+Additional object description can be added by adding markdown files in the [](/book/doc/objects/) folder.
 The file name should be the same as the object type and should not containt level one headings (#).
 The content of the file will be automatically merged into the object type documentation by Github Actions.

+## Additional command description
+Additional command description can be added by adding markdown files in the [](/book/doc/commands/) folder.
+The file name should be the same as the command type, but white space should be replaced with underscore (_).
+The file should not containt level one headings (#).
+The content of the file will be automatically merged into the object type documentation by Github Actions.

 ### Examples
-Examples can be added in the [book/examples](book/examples/) folder.
+Examples can be added in the [](/book/examples/) folder.
 Use sub-folders if necessary to keep the structure clean.
-The examples should be listed in the [table of contents](templates/_toc.yml) as a chapter in *Examples and tutorials*.
+The examples should be listed in the [table of contents](/templates/_toc.yml) as a chapter in *Examples and tutorials*.
 The examples should also be listed under the relevant objects in [](book/objects/cross-references.yaml).

 ### References
 References to scientific publications should be included in [](book/references.bib).
 Make sure the entry is not a duplicate of existing entries.
 Add reference to the new publication for the relevant objects in [](book/objects/cross-references.yaml) such that they appear it the automatically generated object documentation.